Julia Perez: Controversies

-Porn star accusation by MUI
+Accusation by MUI

-The Indonesia Ulema Council (MUI), Indonesia's top Muslim authority, in October 2011 accused Julia of being a porn star.
+The Indonesian Ulama Council (MUI), Indonesia's top Muslim authority, in October 2011 accused Julia Perez of being a pornographic actress.
 Rather than start wearing a Muslim headscarf, she responded by demanding a meeting with MUI and challenged the clerics to show any evidence of pornography.
-She also jokingly apologized for being sexy.
+She also jokingly apologized for being sexually attractive.

 Physical clash and jail

-On 11 October 2011, East Jakarta District Court sentenced Perez to three months in jail with six months probation for assaulting Dewi Persik during a cat-fight on the set of the horror film Arwah Goyang Karawang (The Dancing Spirit of Karawang).
-Perez filed an appeal to the Supreme Court, which rejected the appeal and annulled her probation period.
+On 11 October 2011, East Jakarta District Court sentenced Julia Perez to three months in jail with six months probation for assaulting Dewi Persik during a cat-fight on the set of the horror film Arwah Goyang Karawang (The Dancing Spirit of Karawang).
+Julia Perez filed an appeal to the Supreme Court, which rejected the appeal and annulled her probation period.
 She was ordered to begin serving her sentence on 14 February 2013, but she disappeared.
 On 18 March 2013, officers forcibly removed her from her house and took her to Pondok Bambu women's penitentiary in East Jakarta.
-She was released on 17 June 2013, after which she distributed korans at seven mosques.
+She was released on 17 June 2013, after which she distributed qurans at seven mosques.

 Perez name

-In August 2013, Julia told the press she should pay Rp1 billion ($95,200) per year, if she still wanted to use the Perez name after her divorce from Damien Perez.
+In August 2013, Julia Perez told the press she should pay Rp1 billion ($95,200) per year, if she still wanted to use the Perez name after her divorce from Damien Perez.
 She said she would change her name, but she remained known as Julia Perez.

 Censorship

 In January 2012, the Indonesian Broadcasting Commission (KPI) sent an official warning letter to commercial television network ANTV over 28 December 2011 broadcast of talk-show Tri Angels, which featured a close-up of co-host Julia Perez's cleavage and a discussion about sex.
 KPI warned the network not to produce any more content of "excessive sexual exploitation".

-In February 2012, Julia's song Jupe Paling Suka 69 (Jupe Likes 69 Best) was among 10 dangdut songs banned by the West Nusa Tenggara Regional Broadcasting Commission (KPID) from radio and television airplay on the grounds of having “pornographic” lyrics.
+In February 2012, Julia's song Jupe Paling Suka 69 (Jupe Likes 69 Best) was among 10 dangdut songs banned by the West Nusa Tenggara Regional Broadcasting Commission (KPID) from radio and television airplay on the grounds of having sexually explicit lyrics.
 In 2016, the same song was banned by West Java's KPID.
 Banten province in western Java also banned the song in 2016.

 Condom ambassador

-In 2013, Julia was named ambassador for Indonesia's National Condom Week, an event aimed at raising awareness for the prevention of HIV/AIDS.
+In 2013, Julia Perez was named ambassador for Indonesia's National Condom Week, an event aimed at raising awareness for the prevention of HIV/AIDS.
 The event was canceled after conservative Islamic groups claimed it promoted promiscuity.

 Relationship with FPI

 In December 2010, the Islamic Defenders Front (FPI) threatened to report female celebrities to police over "vulgar" online photos.
 Jupe said she would not make any drastic changes to her appearance as she wanted to remain sensual.
 FPI then praised Jupe for promising to improve her appearance.

-In December 2011, FPI members in the West Java capital of Bandung branded Julia a "temptress" and demanded she be banned from performing in the city.
+In December 2011, FPI members in the West Java capital of Bandung branded Julia Perez a "temptress" and demanded she be banned from performing in the city.